 In other words, the only way to reduce and soften the negative consequences of the captured moment is by sensible and skillful alterations of the photographed face.

 The objective of retouching is to render the face as others think or recall one’s face, conversationally – not how it is frozen in time, with every distorted, harsh and uncomplimentary imperfection that our faces express.

 ONE SIZE DOES NOT FIT ALL

-Keeping with our traditional of personalized service, we offer four finish styles.
-You can view examples of our looks/retouching options in our gallery of Before and After Headshots:
+Keeping with our tradition of personalized service, we offer three finish styles.
+You can view examples of our looks/retouching options in our gallery of Before and After headshots above.